What is Static Analysis?

 Pattern-Based Static Analysis

-In its simplest form, a static analysis tool scans the code and checks it against one or more sets of rules.
+In its simplest form, a static analysis tool scans the source code and checks it against one or more sets of rules.
 For example, engineers sometimes make the mistake of using the string "\0" when the null character '\0' is actually intended.
-This mistake can result in memory corruption and cause the program to crash.
+This mistake can result in memory corruption and cause the program to crash or do other nasty things.
 A static analysis tool looks for these patterns in the code and reports them as possible errors.
 This kind of static analysis is known as pattern-based static analysis.
 Some patterns are simple syntax checkers, akin to a spell-checker when writing.
-Other patterns can be much more sophisticated and detect patterns associated with subtle problems.
+Other patterns can be much more sophisticated, analyzing and detecting complete patterns associated with subtle problems.
 This kind of static analysis almost never suffers from false positives.

-Modern software engineering standards like Motor Industry Software Reliability Association (MISRA) and Joint Strike Fighter (JSF) are based on the idea that certain constructs should be avoided in code that is safety critical, because of the possibility for that code to have problems.
+Modern software engineering standards like Motor Industry Software Reliability Association (MISRA) and Joint Strike Fighter (JSF) are based on the idea that certain constructs should be avoided in code that is safety critical, because of the possibility for code in such systems to have problems.

 By providing “safer” alternatives to “unsafe” facilities, known problems with low-level features are avoided.
 In essence, programs are written in a “safer” subset of a superset.